I finally took a

 Since I was in this

-part of the country, I couldn’t resist driving through some of my favorite
+part of the country, I couldn’t resist driving through some of

 national parks.
 I have a poster of the Grand Tetons above my desk, a view I